RaffaeleSgarro/yogurt/README.md

 ![Screenshot][1]

 This is a lightweight theme for WordPress that I use [on my own website][2].
-To build the project run
+To build the project run (you will add the `-rubygems` flag when running on ruby < 1.9)

     rake

 or the JRuby counterpart

     jruby -S rake

 [1]: http://www.zybnet.com/images/zybnet-yogurt-screenshot.png
 [2]: http://www.zybnet.com